-I’m a firm believer in the benefits of regular team meetings.
+I’m a firm believer in the benefits of regular, effective team meetings.
 Frequent catch-ups with employees help boost motivation and morale.
 And that all-important feeling of togetherness has been even more vital over the past year or so, with most of us working from home.

 Striking the right balance can be tricky though.
 You don’t want to book so many meetings that your staff feel you’re breathing down their necks.
 And they do need time to do some actual work.
 But if you leave your staff neglected, they can lack direction and feel generally unloved.
 Nobody wants that!